Top 10 Biggest IT Companies in Malaysia in 2025

 The Future of IT in Malaysia

-As part of Budget 2024‘s focus on technology and innovation, a sum of RM510 million is allocated for research and development funds, funds under the Ministry of Science, Technology and Innovation and the Ministry of Higher Education.
-This investment aims to propel Malaysia further towards emerging trends and technologies.
+As part of Budget 2025, Malaysia continues to prioritize technology and innovation, with RM750 million allocated to research and development funds under the Ministry of Science, Technology, and Innovation (MOSTI) and the Ministry of Higher Education.
+This significant investment aims to accelerate the adoption of cutting-edge technologies and strengthen the country’s digital economy, which is projected to contribute 25.5% of GDP by 2025.

 1. Cybersecurity